nathanielw/Twemoji-for-Pencil/README.md

 ### Updating
 Right-click on the collection in Pencil's sidebar and choose _Uninstall this collection_ before repeating the installation steps.

+### Using
+Drag-and-drop emoji from the _Collections_ panel onto your mockups.
+Easy.
+If you want to change the default emoji size, right-click on the collection in the _Collections_ panel, select _Collection settings_ and enter the desired size (it's `16,16` by default).

 ## Generating the Collection
 - Clone this repo with the `--recursive` flag to include submodules. (or just clone it normally then `git submodule init` and `git submodule update`)